-We are currently unable to offer learning sessions at The Tower, however we have developed a series of short films linked to our Tudor Learning Sessions.
+We are currently unable to offer learning sessions at The Tower but we still offer outreach and loan boxes and we have developed a series of short films linked to our Learning Sessions.
 You can view these on our Turton Tower Youtube Channel

 Learning Sessions at Turton Tower

 For detailed lesson plans and risk assessment visit Turton Tower’s page on Simply Schools website

 This session aimed at Key Stage 2 pupils will ignite the imagination as they begin to create their own “Mysterious Tales”.
 This fun, exciting session explores the mysterious side of Turton Tower by introducing the classic ‘antiquarian’ tales of M. R. James and use the Tower itself and the unexplained experiences of the staff who have worked there to serve as the spur for pupils’ own creative writing for this topic.

 This session is not about horror but it is about atmosphere and creepiness.